George Floyd's last words fly across the skies of US cities

 Hailing from Thibodaux, Louisiana, Holmes is best known as a painter.
 His art often depicts the everyday lives of black communities in the American South, while exploring the legacy of poverty and racism in shaping the area's past.
 Holmes says that he, too, has been the victim of unspecified police misconduct on multiple occasions.

 Posting on his website, the artist described a "culture of fear and hateful discrimination" in the US that had "increased in its intensity since 2018."
-Holmes, who arranged the flying banners with the support of the Detroit's Library Street Collective, described the work as an "act of social conscience and protest" that were intended "to bring people together in their shared incense at the inhumane treatment of American citizens."
+Holmes, who arranged the flying banners with the support of Detroit's Library Street Collective, described the work as an "act of social conscience and protest" that were intended "to bring people together in their shared incense at the inhumane treatment of American citizens."

 He also used the post to explain his decision to switch his usual canvases for aerial ones.